patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/menu/menu.md

 1. **Group heading (optional):** Add a group heading when you want to name the group.

-2. **Separator:** Separators are horizontal dividers that help to group the menu items by clearly showing where one group ends and the next begins.
+2. **Separator (optional):** Separators are horizontal dividers that help to group the menu items by clearly showing where one group ends and the next begins.
+You should consider whether a separator is needed to create visually distinct groups.
+In the first example above, a separator is used to create separation between the two groups of items.
+In the second example, The separator is not needed because the titled checkbox groups create two clearly grouped set of options on their own.

 ### Multi-level fly-out menus
 Fly-out menus can be used when you want to expose sub-items from a parent node.
 PatternFly supports a single level fly-out, only.